Krishna80/CSY1018/README.md

 I made one repo on github name CSY1018 then i clone it into my local pc.
 After that I created different folder for css file and images.
 Also I made four html file name as index.html, cv.html, bio.html, contact.html.
  Then  I started to codding using Atom.

  ##### Folder Description
- Here we have diffn folder for diffn file.
-CSS folder conatained all the css file.Images folder contained all the images used in website.
+ Here we have different folder for different file.
+CSS folder conatained all the css file.
+Images folder contained all the images used in website.

  ------------

-## Folder contained
+## file contained

 ### HTML file